void-linux/void-docs/src/installation/guides/fde.md

 # chmod -R g-rwx,o-rwx /boot
 ```

 This keyfile also needs to be added to `/etc/crypttab`.
+Again, this will be
+`/dev/sda2` on EFI systems.

 ```
 voidvm   /dev/sda1   /boot/volume.key   luks